cloudamatic/mu/cookbooks/mu-jenkins/README.md

 Requirements
 ------------
-This is essentially a configuration cookbook, meant to be run after a jenkins install.
+This is a wrapper cookbook that is meant to be run after a Jenkins install using the Jenkins community cookbook.
+This will configure basic authentication, create an "admin" user that will allow Chef to modify Jenkins after authentication has been enabled, Create users and install plugins.

 A jenkins vault must be present before invoking.
 Two items are required
--  A users item containing passwords for each user enumerated in the ['mu-jenkins']['jenkins_users'] attribute (see below)
+-  A users item containing passwords for each user enumerated in the default.jenkins_users attribute (see below)
--  An admin item containing a public and private keypair for ??? and a single admin user created for ???
+-  An admin item containing a public and private keypair that will be used by chef to authenticate to Jenkins after disabling anonymous authentication, and a username for this user

-A third optional ssh item is used for ??
+A third optional ssh item is used to store a keypair used by Jenkins to SSH to other nodes, to allow Jenkins to run code locally as part of a Jenkins job.

 Create the items along these lines: